ungoldman/gh-release/README.md

 # gh-release

-Create a release for a node package on GitHub.
+Create a GitHub Release for a Node package.

 [![npm][npm-image]][npm-url]
 [![build][build-image]][build-url]